External Storage - Google Cloud Storage

 }'

-When using Google Cloud Storage as your External Storage, the url property within the JSON response will point to the object’s location within the Google Cloud Storage bucket and you can safely use that URL in production, for example:
+When using Google Cloud Storage as your External Storage, the url property within the JSON response will point to the object's location within the Google Cloud Storage bucket, which you can safely use in production.

 HTTP/1.1 200 OK